patternfly/patternfly-org/packages/documentation-site/patternfly-docs/content/developer-resources/dark-theme-handbook.md

 **Global variables added**

-`--pf-v5-global--BackgroundColor--300` added as background color for elements that appear on top of others.
-Examples include popovers and dropdown menus.
+`--pf-v5-global--BackgroundColor--300` was added as background color for elements that appear on top of other, such as popovers and dropdown menus.

-`--pf-v5-global--BackgroundColor--400` added as background color for hover/interaction state of items placed on top of other dark background.
-Examples include hover/focus backgrounds for items in a dropdown menu or popover and control elements like text inputs, textareas, menu toggles.
+`--pf-v5-global--BackgroundColor--400` was added as a background color for hover and interaction states of items that are placed on top of a dark background, such as dropdown menu items, text inputs, text areas, and menu toggles.

 `--pf-v5-global--BorderColor--400` was added as a bottom border color for control elements.